Biomedical/Bedside/ICU Device Integration

 - Anonymization or De-Identification for research patient data

-- Vital Signs mobile devices feed patient data to the EMR and a senior RN can review results before they are attached to the patients’ charts.
+- Vital Signs mobile devices feed patient data real time to the EMR and a senior RN can review results before they are documented on the patients’ charts.

 - Infusion Pumps drug/fluid delivery tracking in EMR for long term critical care.